BrennanConroy/client-cpp-signalrcore/README.md

 TODO:
-Support server response
+- Support server response
+- Figure out nice send (params in c#)
-Pull Hub implementation layer out of websocketstransport Add Protocol layer (still only have json support for now) Move project to library with sample application
+- Add Protocol layer (but only have json support for now)
+- Move project to library with sample application